Sameen012/My_Portfolio/README.md

 # Official_Sameen Portfolio

-Personal portfolio for Saminu Aminu highlighting experience in frontend development, cybersecurity, and full-stack projects.
+My Personal portfolio that highlighted my experience in frontend development, cybersecurity, and full-stack projects.
 The site is built with plain HTML, CSS, and JavaScript, making it easy to deploy on any static host (GitHub Pages, Netlify, Vercel, etc.).

 ## Features
 - Animated hero with dynamic role typing and quick access to resume/socials.